Start getting travel rewards with the Amex Aeroplan Card now

 in free travel after $1,500 in 3 months

-The AMEX Aeroplan Card is a great card to earn the new and improved Aeroplan points and get very valuable reward flights on over 30 airlines.
+The American Express Aeroplan Card is a great card to earn the new and improved Aeroplan points and get very valuable reward flights on over 30 airlines.

-The Welcome Bonus is very interesting, with bonus points and a very valuable 2-for-1 Buddy Pass.
+The Welcome Bonus is very interesting, with bonus points and a very valuable 2-for-1 Buddy Pass (that can also be converted to 30,000 Aeroplan points).
 As a cardholder, you get access to preferred pricing for Aeroplan reward flights (on Air Canada only) and the first checked bag is free for you and up to 8 other passengers traveling with you (itineraries originating on an Air Canada flight only).

 You can share those benefits with family members with a $50 additional card or even add free additional cards to earn faster (without the travel benefits).